rntatsuya/machine-load-monitor/README.md

 The App container also listens and receives data emmited from the server, which uses the express library to set up the server and socket.io to emit data to the client-side every 10 seconds.
 All calculations for creating alerts and modifying the 10 minute historical data is done on the server-side.

 ## Assumptions
+- The user is using a browser that supports client-side scripting and has scripting enabled (i.e. browser can run javascript files).
 - CPU load is measured every 10 seconds by taking the load average of the past minute.
 This minute tick is the base unit of load used in this project.
 - The CPU load threshold of interest is 1 for the 2 minute average.
 This value is hardcoded into the project as of now, but it is not difficult to make it a variable value determined by user input.
 - The historical data stored on the server-side is small enough for it to be feasible to send the entire array to the client-side and update interface in real-time without lagging.
 Improvement of this part is discussed below.